-Global pandemic made remote work a new norm for the IT-sphere.
-Some employees like it, others are were looking forward or are still waiting to get back to the office.
+The global pandemic made remote work a new norm for the IT sphere.
+Some employees like it, while others are looking forward or are still waiting to get back to the office.

 The new reality has come, and many employers have a number of questions to answer.
 What should be done next?
 How to avoid an efficiency drop or there is no room for growth?
 Which employees are better to work with at the office, which – remotely?